About Serco Group

 The Solution: NAVEX Global’s Advisory Services Team Assessment of Corporate Culture

-At the height of the crisis, Serco’s board of directors brought in NAVEX Global’s Advisory Services team to perform a cultural assessment of the UK-based business organization.
-The report generated by the NAVEX Global team produced a clear overview of the key issues that were inherent in the organization that needed to be addressed.
+At the height of the crisis, Serco’s board of directors brought in NAVEX Global’s Advisory Services team to perform a cultural assessment of the UK-based business organisation.
+The report generated by the NAVEX Global team produced a clear overview of the key issues that were inherent in the organisation that needed to be addressed.
 While the Advisory Services team found no evidence of a widespread corrupt business culture at Serco, the report identified a number of factors that could collectively create an environment where employees could be tempted to make unethical decisions.
 While these factors were both operational and cultural, in reality they were all about culture and not unique to Serco.
 Factors included:

 - An unhealthy and significant pressure to deliver financial results and therefore a focus only on the short term

 - Setting unrealistic targets from the top down while at the same time, reducing resourcing and support in the divisions to deliver on commitments

 - Strong pressure to win new business at all costs, which resulted in the sale of unachievable and unprofitable solutions to customers

 - Resistance to delivering bad news to senior leadership, not just because it would lead to rigorous interrogation and grilling rather than constructive discussion, but also because people, interestingly, did not want to “disappoint” leadership